FerazAhmad1/AssignementACAI/README.md

 npm start

 ### 4. Tech Stack
-Reactjs
+Reactjs,React Router
 Taiwind CSS

-###  Feature and Summary
+## Feature and Summary

-# 1.Home Page: Displays a list of all shared items.
+- **Home Page:** Displays a list of all shared items.

-# 2. Owner Controls: If the current user is the owner of an item, they can mark it as Sold via a checkbox.
+- **Owner Controls:** If the current user is the owner of an item, they can mark it as Sold via a checkbox.

-# 3.Once marked sold, the item status changes to "Not Available" and turns red.
+- Once marked sold, the item status changes to "Not Available" and turns red.

-# 4. Sorting: Users can sort items by Name, Category, or Owner.
+- **Sorting:** Users can sort items by Name, Category, or Owner.

-# 5.Details Page: Click "View Details" to see full item info.
+- **Details Page:** Click "View Details" to see full item info.

-# 6.Add Item Page: Users can add new items with image, name, category, and owner.
+- **Add Item Page:** Users can add new items with image, name, category, and owner.

-# 7.404 Page: Navigating to an invalid route redirects to a clean 404 page.
+- **404 Page:** Navigating to an invalid route redirects to a clean 404 page.
-# 8.Persisting data in local Storage
+- **Data Persitent:** Data Persistin in local storage

 ### Known Issues / Limitations